ryuuart/MANAWAVE/web/src/content/realms/hyperpink.md

   portal: hotpink
 ---

-**HYPERPINK** is directly inspired by my queer friends and myself.
-They've suggested what if my marquee could be interactive, and so here it is.
+**HYPERPINK** is inspired by my queer friends and myself.
+They thought it would be so cool if the marquee was interactive so here it is.
 We are queening here rn!!